What is a bringer gig?

 This is an explanation of the comedy term 'bringer'

 A ‘bringer’ is a comedy show where the comedians have to bring at least one audience member to perform.
 It’s a somewhat shady practice because the promoter is potentially relying on the comics to provide both the entertainment and the audience, for free.
 The audience (and sometimes even the acts) are often hit up for donations on the way out.
 Of course most of the acts don’t get paid at all (except maybe the MC and headliners).

 By extension, the friend or fellow comic you rope into coming to watch you at a bringer night is also known as your ‘bringer’, although technically they’re your ‘bringee’.

-In America, bringers have a bad reputation, but for some reason they’re standard in the London open mic comedy scene although not in other cities.
+For some reason bringers are very common in the London open mic comedy scene although not in other cities.
 Now I guess it’s a tough sell to get people to come and watch a bunch of inexperienced stand-ups who are not very funny yet, so I see why promoters and venues like this model.
 If you’re just starting out and want lots of stage time, it’s hard to avoid doing some bringers.